paxunix/factotum/README.md

   Depending on your changes, you may need to reload pages that now have an old version of the content and injected scripts.

-  * You can run `make watch` to have webpack watch for changes in .js files and rebuild them each time they're changed.

-    * Stop watching by running `make clean`

-  * If you modify `html/help.html`, you need to re-run `make`, since webpack doesn't care about the html files.

 * Take a look at `example/load-jquery.html` to see what goes into writing an Fcommand.